edmcman/ghidra-scala-loader/README.md

 This extension should work with JDK 17 or 21, but the prebuilt Github extensions will only work with the JDK version required by the Ghidra version they are built for.
-(At the moment, this is JDK 17 for all released versions.)
 If you want to use a different JDK version, you will need to build the extension yourself.

 # Supported Versions #